jimmykallhagen/nordix-tools/README.md

 ```
 ---

-## How to make nx-cp and nx-mv standrad
+## How to make nx-cp and nx-mv alias for cp and mv

 For fish shell
 ```bash